 THE BEST IS YET TO COME.
 The best definition about his endless talent came from a legendary team-mate, no less than former World Champion Alejandro Valverde: “Soler is going to win whatever he wants to.”
-A great climber and a more-than-decent time trialist, his ability to recover extremely well from long efforts gives hopes of a future talent for stageraces.
+A great climber and a more-than-decent time trialist, his ability to recover extremely well from long efforts still gives hopes of talent for the GTs.

 He discovered bike racing -both road and mountain- with 13 years old, but for the next four seasons he combined cycling with football, his other big passion -he’s an avid FC Barcelona fan–, a sport he had taken up before as a goalkeeper.
 At age 17, he took a decision to focus on the bike.